 Who doesn’t enjoy kicking back lakeside?
 Well, this mallard is no exception.
-Richard Bourdeau of Toronto’s North York donned tall rubber boots to walk the wharf when the docks flooded, but this duck was sitting pretty in webbed feet.
+Richard Bourdeau of North York, Ontario, donned tall rubber boots to walk the wharf when the docks flooded, but this duck was sitting pretty in webbed feet.

 You wouldn’t know it by looking at this pristine pair, but the mute swan is an invasive species in Canada, and quite the bully!
 Toronto’s Marlon Porter captures the sweet side of this bird, originally brought to North America to beautify parks.

 A canola field near High River, Alberta, provides a striking backdrop for this savannah sparrow, a common sight in prairie landscapes.
 Lethbridge’s George Vanderberg reckons this one is out bug-hunting.

 Don’t miss this photographic tour across the western provinces of Canada.